 Georganne Chapin appears calm, polished, and professional when trying to influence a mainstream audience.
 But the polite facade disguises the same snarling militant extremism expressed by more chaotic elements in the movement.
 Tomorrow we'll explore how this extreme attitude directed the group's involvement in the most publicized story in Intact America's ten years.

 Georganne Chapin; "Dear Dr. Remley"; Intact America Blog; March 7, 2017

 Dan Pine; "JCRC launches campaign to defeat S.F. circumcision ban"; J.; June 3, 2011

-When asked about his comic book hero’s appearance compared to the villain’s darker complexion, Hess replied, “Foreskin Man’s blond hair, blue eyes, and fair skin reflect my own German Heritage.
+When asked about his comic book hero’s appearance compared to the villain’s darker complexion, Hess replied, “Foreskin Man’s blond hair, blue eyes, and fair skin reflects my own German Heritage.
 I see absolutely no reason to be ashamed of that.”
-Eliyahu Ungar-Sargon, description of his video “Dear Intactivists”; YouTube; July 18, 2018
+Eliyahu Ungar-Sargon; "Interview With the Creator of Foreskin Man"; Jewschool; June 30, 2011

 See for example, Ken White, "You didn't have to be a dick about it"; Popehat; Jun 3, 2011